nikserg/elvis/README.md

 5. Commit changes
 6. Push

+## Install and requirements

+To run Elvis, you will need

+* PHP 7.0+
+* Git

+First off, copy `elvis` file from this repository to any folder you have write permissions for, because Elvis will create temporary files and folders in this folder.
+Then, create `config.json` file in same folder.
+You can copy its content from example [config.example.json](config.example.json) file.
+Read more about config file below.

 ## Usage

 `php elvis [config file]`

 If no `config file` provided, Elvis expects `config.json` in current directory.
-More about config file below.

 Elvis will use SSH key to clone/push repositories.
 You can generate a separate key with `ssh-keygen -f pkey`, then you will need to copy content of `pkey` file to `private key` in config file, and add `pkey.pub` as SSH key